-Our York Cat is inspired by a cat that appeared in a 17th century woodcut of the Bottesford Witches, with their familiar, a cat named 'Rutterkin' meaning 'a swaggering gallant'.
-Read more about their history.
+Our York Gin cat is inspired by a cat that appeared in a 17th century woodcut of the Bottesford Witches, with their familiar, a cat named 'Rutterkin' meaning 'a swaggering gallant'.
+Read more about their history

 The castle and walls are symbols of York’s amazing and long history – and just how much of that history remains intact, despite invasions, wars, rebellions and general inconveniences.

-The Romans founded the city in AD71 – and millions of visitors walk round the two miles of the ancient walls that remain standing.
-The thirsty visitors then refresh themselves with a York Gin or other delicious drink.
+The Romans founded the city in 71AD – and millions of visitors walk around the two miles of the ancient walls that remain standing.
+The visitors then refresh themselves with a York Gin.

-The York Gin distinctive lettering uses a font based on the 17th Century Fell fonts, created by Dr John Fell - and our digital font is used by kind permission of Igino Marini.
+York Gin's distinctive lettering uses a font based on the 17th Century Fell fonts, created by Dr John Fell - and our digital font is used by kind permission of Igino Marini.
 You can read about the history of the fell fonts.
-Do, it's fascinating.
+It's fascinating!

 York Gin - DistilleryUnit 1, Acaster Estate, Cowper LaneYorkNorth Yorkshire YO23 2TXUnited Kingdom